Physical Rehabilitation and Laser Therapy

 Laser Therapy for dogs and cats

-At the Animal Clinic of Billings, we pride ourselves with always searching for new ways to care for your dog especially where pain is concerned.
-Veterinary laser therapy is an extremely effective treatment option for many ailments that affect pets and humans alike.
-This treatment option promotes healing through increasing circulation in the affected area, aiding in the cleaning of injured tissues while stimulating cellular metabolism, leading to a decrease in pain.
-Veterinary laser therapy provides dogs and cats a non-invasive, pain-free, surgery-free and drug-free treatment that is used to treat a variety of conditions, and can be performed in conjunction with existing treatments.
-This type of therapy will help reduce pain and inflammation, as well as speed the healing process.
+At the Animal Clinic of Billings and Animal Surgery Clinic, we are always searching for new ways to care for your dog or cat after surgery, especially whenever pain is concerned.
+Veterinary laser therapy is an effective form of treatment for many medical ailments that affect dogs, cats, and humans alike.
+The laser treatment itself promotes faster healing by increasing the circulation within the affected area of the body.
+This contributes to a cleaning of the injured tissues while simultaneously stimulating the dog or cat’s cellular metabolism, and ultimately, help to decrease pain significantly.

-Dog laser therapy can be used to treat a multitude of ailments, including:
+Laser therapy can be used on dogs and cats to treat a multitude of ailments.
+These include: